 One of the biggest reasons for a brand refresh is the need to adapt marketing strategies to mobile technology.
 There are no two ways about it: Brands must live comfortably on the small screen, or else they risk alienating a huge percentage of the population that uses phones to access the internet.

 Companies that promote themselves as innovators ought to look the part.
 Our client now has the brand assets of a major player in the composite parts industry.
 The transformation was dramatic, but brand refreshes happen in small ways, too.
 Even a minor logo update can bring manufacturing marketing up to speed.

 If this story made you think about your industrial branding, it might be time for a refresh.
-As a full-service agency, Jajo is equipped to design and produce all the components for a successful brand identity.
+As a full-service brand development agency, Jajo is equipped to design and produce all the components for a successful brand transformation.